BPM editor

 Allows you to add a new customized script by clicking the pencil icon.

-Add attribute Allows you to add a new attribute to use to configure the step.
+Add new Allows you to add a new attribute to use to configure the step.

 Add value Allows you to add a new value to the attribute.